samunemeth/System/README.md

 **Long Term**

-  - [ ] *Look Into:* Other file systems, encryption and compression methods.
   - [ ] *Look Into:* Creating a custom installation (and/or full system) ISO.
   - [ ] *Set Up:* A configuration for minimal installation.
   - [ ] *Set Up:* Gnome with declarative settings.
-  - [ ] *Look Into:* Installing to a virtual machine for testing.
+  - [ ] *Look Into:* Clean handling of missing utilities that are not present.
+  - [ ] *Set Up:* Dev shells for different parts of development.

 There are also small items marked with **TODO** inside comments.
 There are also **NOTE**, **WARN** and **BUG** labels used.